Arsenal de Metz: Size and acoustic

-The facility consists of a concert hall that seats 1,500 (the Grande Salle), a room with that seats 350 (the Esplanade hall), two reception rooms (Governor and Orangerie halls), an exhibition gallery, a shop selling art, and a restaurant.
-The dimensions are comparable to those of the Musikverein of Vienna and the volume of the room is about 13,600 cubic meters.
+The facility consists of a concert hall that seats 1,354 (the Grande Salle), a room with that seats 352 (the Esplanade hall), two reception rooms (Governor and Orangerie halls), an exhibition gallery, a shop selling art, and a restaurant.
+The volume of the room is about 13,600 cubic meters.
 Ceilings were established by boxes in staff finalized by the acousticians.
 Since its inauguration, the Arsenal has gained wide recognition for the quality of its musical acoustics.

 Performance and cultural policy

 Numerous musicians of repute have performed in the venue, including Yevgeny Svetlanov, Sergiu Celibidache, Lorin Maazel, Evgeny Kissin, William Christie, Philippe Herreweghe, Nikolaus Harnoncourt, Jordi Savall, Philippe Jaroussky, Lang Lang, or Grigory Sokolov.
 Dances take equally part to the programing and emblematic figures of contemporary dance have performed there, such as Angelin Preljocaj, Sasha Waltz, Merce Cunningham, or Trisha Brown.

 The music venue was used in several artistic productions, such as the soundtrack of the film, Farinelli, or the Live At the Arsenal in Metz album of Michel Petrucciani.
 The concert hall held in 2009 and 2020 the Victoires de la Musique Classique, the annual French award ceremony that recognizes classical musicians.